StreakYC/live-set/README.md

 [![Circle CI](https://circleci.com/gh/StreakYC/live-set.svg?style=shield)](https://circleci.com/gh/StreakYC/live-set)
 [![npm version](https://badge.fury.io/js/live-set.svg)](https://badge.fury.io/js/live-set)

+This class is basically a Set with a subscribe() method that calls your callback after changes happen to the set of values.

 This class represents a set of values which may change over time or have transformations applied to it, resulting in a new LiveSet.
 After modifications are made, notifications will be delivered asynchronously, like Javascript